 - Give candidates the chance to amplify the skills and experience on their resume.

-- Anyone can get the chance to interview, regardless of schedule on any device.
+- Offer anyone the chance to interview, regardless of schedule on any device.

 An on demand interview will level the playing field between you and the other candidates, since it means everyone will be evaluated on the exact same criteria.
 So what can you do to give yourself an advantage?
 Here are a few tried and true HireVue video interview tips.